Skip to content

 Star on GitHub

-Wrong output traced to wrong tool selectionMust examine all agents' tool selection logs; structurally unclear which agent decidedThe coordinator logs records exactly which specialist was invoked and with what parameters
+Wrong tool selectionMust examine all agents' logs; unclear which agent decidedCoordinator log records exactly which specialist was invoked, with what parameters

-Reproducing a failureMust reconstruct the entire agent conversation state across all peersCoordinator checkpoint captures the exact state at delegation; the specialist replayed in isolation
+Reproducing a failureMust reconstruct conversation state across all peersCoordinator checkpoint captures state at delegation; replay the specialist in isolation

 What Does Not Work

-Five anti-patterns appear repeatedly in post-mortems from teams that have gone through the parallel agent debugging cycle.
-Each one looks like a reasonable first response to a production failure, and each one makes the problem harder to solve.
+Each anti-pattern below looks like a reasonable first response to a production failure, and each makes the problem harder.

 Anti-PatternWhy It Fails for Parallel Agents

-Adding retriesMasks race conditions without fixing the root cause; it increases cost from automated retry loops
+Adding retriesMasks race conditions without fixing them; adds token cost

-Blaming individual agentsEmergent bugs are system design problems, not single-agent faults; the MAST taxonomy identifies 14 failure modes across 1,642 annotated execution traces, including failures in agent interactions
+Blaming individual agentsEmergent bugs are system design problems, per the MAST taxonomy, not failures of any one agent

-Instrument Your Agent Architecture Before the Next Parallel Failure
+Instrument Agent IDs and Worktree Isolation Before the Next Parallel Failure

 Written by